Updated: 2 days ago

-How can we eat healthy and still stay within our limited budget?
+How can we eat healthy and still stay within a limited budget or buying source?
 I've put together a few tips that I hope will help.

 1. Buy in bulk.
+Go straight to the source, either the importer or the manufacturer ,if possible, to get better prices.
 Become part of either a co-op or a group of people who share the same goal of buying big to save money.

 3. Use your money for only whole foods.
 Don't splurge on junk foods.
 They don't feed anyone and it's a waste of money .
 Our dollars and shekels go much farther when we use them to buy real whole foods to make meals at home .
-Shop around and find the best deals on good whole foods.
+Shop around, find the places that provide you with your favorite ingredients, and find the best deals on good whole foods.
 I've found Indian, Ethiopian stores or Asian markets have great prices on things that are way over priced at health food or chain stores.
 Write down the costs of things so you can keep a tally of where your money is going.
 This way you can start to cut out things that you don't need and use it instead on what you do.

 6. Plan ahead.
 It's all about timing.
 Keep a diary or a list of some sort that can help sort out the confusion for the next year.
 The more we practice to get it right the better we become at succeeding.
 Seasons, what grows, when and where to buy them, Each year you will find yourself knowing more and more what to do in preparation for the coming months .

 7. Reuse ingredients until there's nothing left.
 For example: Coconut.
 Buy a lot when it's in season.
 I like to grind it and freeze it so I have it available all year.
-You can make coconut milk , then save the coconut that's left to make dessicated coconut for use in baking or chocolates or grind the dried coconut to make coconut flour.
-Same goes for nuts.
+You can make coconut milk , then save the coconut that's left to make dessicated coconut for use in baking, crackers,bread or chocolates or grind the dried coconut to make coconut flour.
+Same goes for nuts and seeds.